bartoszstec/bartoszstec/README.md

 ### 💡 What I’m Working On
 - Expanding [Shoop](https://github.com/bartoszstec/Shoop-machine-learning) in more research approach.
 - Learning about role of AI in biometrics and bioinformatics.
-Check [repo](https://github.com/bartoszstec/diabetes_xgboost_classifier) in more research approach.
+Check [repo](https://github.com/bartoszstec/diabetes_xgboost_classifier).
 - Exploring cloud technologies.

 ### 🎯 Interests